The Guggenheim – Virtual Tour

-The Solomon R. Guggenheim Museum often referred to as The Guggenheim, has an impressive collection of Impressionist, Post-Impressionist, early Modern and contemporary art.
+The Solomon R. Guggenheim Museum often called The Guggenheim, has an impressive collection of Impressionist, Post-Impressionist, early Modern, and contemporary art.

 - “Nude” by Amedeo Modigliani

 - “Improvisation 28 (2nd version)” by Vasily Kandinsky

 - Landscape with Factory Chimney by Wassily Kandinsky

 - “Boats at Saintes-Maries” by Vincent van Gogh

 - “The Neighborhood of Jas de Bouffan” by Paul Cézanne